 Energy, Facilities, and Climate Initiative

 The main Bard campus in Annandale comprises more than 150 buildings totaling 1,260,000 square feet.
 In addition to the main campus, in 2016 Bard acquired the nearby Montgomery Place property.
 The campus has support infrastructure such as street and path lighting, facilities for freshwater distribution, a site for receiving and treating sewage, and a fleet of maintenance and security vehicles.
+Other support infrastructure includes:

 - Controls Upgrades: several buildings have had complete overhauls of their HVAC controls, allowing for more automation and efficient use of equipment.